OleksandrKutsevHYS/EpicStaff-resources/docs/organization-variables.md

 ## **Overview**

-Organization Variables allow you to manage persistent state across flow executions for organizations and their users.
-Each organization and user can maintain their own set of variables that persist between sessions when enabled.
+Organization Variables allow you to manage persistent state across flow executions.
+You can configure which variables persist at the organization level (shared across all users) and which persist per user (individual state).
+Variables are automatically managed based on your configuration.

 ---